coltonhurst/kundex/README.md

 ### Configuration

-If Kundex finds a config file in the same location you are running it from, it will use the details from this config file rather than anything given as command line arguments.
-It must be named `.kundexconfig`.
+If Kundex finds a config file in the same location you are running it from, it will use the details from this config file.
+However, command line arguments will take precedence.
+The config file must be named `.kundexconfig`.